y-z-zhang/y-z-zhang.github.io/switching-chimera.md

 ---

 ### Synopsis
 Chimera states are symmetry-broken states with coexistence of coherence and incoherence.
+They represent symmetry breaking phenomena in networks and have been been observed in optoelectronic, electrochemical, and mechanical systems.
+There are even evidence pointing to chimera-like states in quantum systems and in the brain.
 ##### Chimeras on a seesaw
 We recently discovered a class of new chimera states that is both robust and fragile to noise [[Phys.
 Rev. X 10, 011044 (2020)]](https://doi.org/10.1103/PhysRevX.10.011044).
 Such chimeras are robust to noise in the sense of attracting almost all initial conditions, and they are fragile to noise because arbitrarily small noise can qualitatively change the long-term dynamics (by inducing irregular switching between the coherent and incoherent clusters).
-I will highlight an unexpected power law that emerges from this noise-induced switching, which contrasts with the exponential scaling observed in typical stochastic transitions and points to a fundamentally new switching mechanism.
+We highlight an unexpected power law that emerges from this noise-induced switching, which contrasts with the exponential scaling observed in typical stochastic transitions and points to a fundamentally new switching mechanism.

 <!--
 ### Gallery